 Yes, Magnesium!
 And here’s Why and How

 Tightness, tension, spasm,…throughout the body, these symptoms are often a sign of insufficient magnesium in our clients.
 Magnesium functions as a bit of a “master” electrolyte in this case because it directly controls the pump that allows potassium to flow into the cell (where benefits can actually be experienced).
+Especially because it is increasingly less prevalent in farm soil, dietary magnesium insufficiency is common.
 Because it is a safe supplement to explore*, I recommend you prioritize this topic with clients who may get rapid relief from magnesium support.
 Remember: rapid relief is key to creating inspired, committed, and ultimately wildly-satisfied clients and patients, especially those who can’t stop telling everyone they meet about how they too can benefit from working with you!

 All of your clients have potentially insufficient levels of magnesium.
 Be a detective; look for those symptoms!
 Look for the interconnectedness you can see.
 Functional medicine pioneer Dr. Mark Hyman has published an excellent blog article about the symptoms of magnesium deficiency which you may read here .

-- Have Type 2 Diabetes (or are on the spectrum of developing it e.g. pre-diabetes, insulin resistance, abdominal obesity).
+- Have Type 2 Diabetes (or are on the spectrum of developing it e.g. prediabetes, insulin resistance, abdominal obesity).
 These clients are statistically much more likely to have magnesium deficiency (this other article is a great summary of similar research).
 The hormone insulin mediates healthy functioning of both sugar and magnesium uptake into cells, so insulin resistance can impair both of these.
-Fasting insulin is perhaps the best lab marker (of those that are readily available) for assessing insulin resistance in its early stages – that is before there is any increase in fasting glucose; in fact, there fasting glucose might be quite low.
+Fasting insulin is perhaps the best lab marker (of those that are readily available) for assessing insulin resistance in its early stages – that is before there is any increase in fasting glucose; in fact, their fasting glucose is more likely to be seemingly inappropriately low given their diet.

 - Regularly take Proton Pump Inhibitor medications (e.g. Protonix, Prilosec, Nexium), usually prescribed for acid reflux.
 The FDA’s warning about this connection might be inspiring to your clients to make lifestyle change to get away from needing these drugs.
 By reducing stomach acid, this drug impairs our ability to separate minerals which are typically food-bound to amino acids in proteins.
-Other posts on our site here give pearls about acid reflux.
+Other posts on our site here give pearls about addressing the root causes of chronic acid reflux.

 - Use diuretic medications, especially for hypertension.
-These drugs promote urination, often to reduce the edema caused by other hypertension drugs (e.g. beta blockers).
-These drugs also cause loss of electrolytes via the increased urination.
+These drugs promote urination, typically to increase sodium elimination and reduce the edema caused by other hypertension drugs (e.g. beta blockers).
+These drugs also cause loss of other electrolytes via the increased urination.
 Ironically enough, this includes potassium and magnesium, two minerals which are vital to maintaining healthy blood pressure in the first place.
 Alas, I have had several clients over the years who discovered that ongoing use of a diuretic medication was actually a key reason WHY their blood pressure wasn’t improving in response to their targeted lifestyle changes.
 Arghh!

 If your clients wish to have their physician assess their actual magnesium level, encourage them to request “RBC magnesium” and specifically to be sure that the (standard default) “serum magnesium” is not measured instead.
 RBC mineral levels are not a perfect measure, but they do offer a much more accurate reflection both of ongoing intake in the typical diet (~3 months in RBCs vs. feedback on only a day or two in the serum level) and also one’s cellular ability to absorb the nutrient.
 Remember it’s not enough to get nutrients into the bloodstream; we need to be able to absorb them well into our cells in order to make a difference in our functioning.